-Students in the geography program choose one of four concentrations for their coursework: meteorology and climatology; watershed and ecosystems; economic geography and development; or geographic information systems (GIS).
+Students in the geography program choose one of four concentrations for their coursework: meteorology and climatology; environmental geography; economic geography and development; or geographic information systems (GIS).

 Many geography courses provide the opportunity for students to gain hands-on experience.
 For example, students take field trips to local sites to collect water or soil samples; conduct sample analysis in on-campus lab spaces; broadcast weather forecasts in front of a green screen; create maps and analyze data spatially in a GIS computer lab; and interview personnel from local manufacturing firms to understand operations.